Bucky24/node-php/README.md

 The server will attempt to serve static files from the staticDirectory, using the mainDirectory as a backup.

-* Currently only html and js files will be sent back with the appropriate Content-Type set
+* Currently only html, js, and css files will be sent back with the appropriate Content-Type set
 * The server will attempt to load an index.html file from first the staticDirectory then the mainDirectory if it can't find an index.php in the mainDirectory